 The cost of monitoring these relations, as stressed by Leib, is also high:

-… intimate family relationships require privacy to flourish to a greater extent than do other fiduciary relationships.
+[I]ntimate family relationships require privacy to flourish to a greater extent than do other fiduciary relationships.
 Thus, formal monitoring of parental performance can be costly.

 And, furthermore: